Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

 Madeira local status by Zino et al, 1995: Very Common breeding bird

 Conservation status by the IUCN Red List Categories, 2013: Least Concern ver 3.1

-Canaries were once used in coal mining as a warning system.
-Due to their tendency to sing much of the time, they provided a good audible evidence for toxic gases releases, as it would die before affecting the miners.
+The Canaries were once used in coal mining as a warning system.
+Due to their tendency to sing much of the time, they provided good audible evidence for toxic gas releases, as it would die before affecting the miners.